Senior Project Officer, Blue Ventures, Dili, Timor-Leste

 Advice for other students

-Now in the final semester of her studies, Cecilia has some great advice for other students.
+Cecilia, who graduated from AUT in 2022, has some great advice for other students.

 “My advice would be to believe in yourself and step out of your comfort zone by trying new things and avoiding saying no to new opportunities.
 There are heaps of services that AUT offers to help us achieve our academic, spiritual and social life goals.
 So, step out and make friends and connections to help you improve yourself.”